Deathripper4133/DeathrippersExtras/README.md

 ### Kit Manager
 Coming Soon
 * UI Rework

 * Insert/Replace/Remove items from inventory
-* Introduction to Share and Repack (aleady made just need to integrate)

-Planned For Later
-* Finish Share and Repack Integration
-    * Quick Share UI
-        * Will share the selected mag/item instead of #2 in weapons inventory.

-    * Precise Repack
-        * Balance out mags or top off a mag by precisely adding bullets from another selected mag.

-    * Quick Repack UI
-        * The same function as hotkey except you can choose a mag to quickly repack into.

 * Inventory Viewer
     * Will be able to see others' inventory